Aro1914/Trivia-API/frontend/README.md

 The app opens a view that list all the questions by default and gives you the ability to view questions by their category by clicking on the desired category on the side bar.

-The questions are loaded 2 at a time on a page on this project and set to switch pages based on the category selected(This functionality I added myself 😇).
+The questions are loaded three (3) at a time on a page on this project and set to switch pages based on the category selected.

 ### Add Question page